mcfnord/rml/src/dishonest.md

 # See Implications of Lindquist's position

-The crime Mark accused me of is a speech crime.
+Mark accused me of a speech crime.
 Speech crimes do exist, and I got to learn all about them.
 The law calls the crime he tried me for a *true threat*.
-You know what I think: He tried me because he went on TV and spoke improperly about me, and had to win to paper over that choice.
+You know what I think: He tried me because he went on TV and spoke improperly about me, and had to win to paper over that bad choice.
 If we pretend that's untrue, where does that leave him?
 It disturbs me that an American would believe seven words could and should result in seven felonies and over a year behind bars.
 Any seven words just